BurnyCoder/open-ended-vibecoded-ai/README.md

-Experiment: Prompting AI agents with "Do the most interesting novel AI experiment with novel architecture" and letting them do everything

 # Quantum-Inspired Superposition Transformer

+> **Meta-Experiment**: This project was created by prompting an AI agent with _"Do the most interesting novel AI experiment with novel architecture"_ and letting it autonomously design, implement, and document the entire system from scratch—including architecture design, implementation, experiments, visualizations, and this documentation.

 A novel neural architecture that maintains multiple competing hypotheses in superposition, using quantum-inspired mechanics for information processing.